plotly/plotly.py-docs/notebooks/renderers.md

 # Displaying plotly figures
 This section covers the many ways to display plotly figures from Python.
 At the highest level, there are three general approaches:

- 1. Using the renderers framework
+ 1. Using the renderers framework in the context of a script or notebook
  2. Using Dash in a web app context
  3. Using a `FigureWidget` in an ipywidgets context